dfe-analytical-services/dfeR/README.md

 ```
 ## Proxy

-To install dfeR and more generally access web resources programmatically (R, Python, Git) within the Departmental network you need to set http and https proxy variables.
+To install dfeR and more generally access web resources within the Departmental network programatically, you need to set http and https proxy variables.

 The following function will ask you for your password and set such variables for you to enable this functionality.

-Note: Any session including R Studio will need a restart for the proxy to take effect.
+**Note:** The required password is your windows logon password and you will need to restart R and/or your terminal session for the change to take effect.

 ``` r
 source("https://raw.githubusercontent.com/dfe-analytical-services/dfeR/master/R/proxy.R")
 setup_proxy()
 ```

-**Note:** The required password is your windows logon password.